MarciSama1994/alpha-beta-volumes/README.md

 `fabric.mod.json` (so Fabric Loader recognizes it as a mod and auto-applies its `assets` folder as a resource pack) and the overridden `sounds.json`.
-Because there's no code, it doesn't need Fabric API, Minecraft mappings, or a build toolchain to produce — the "build" step is just zipping the folder into a `.jar`.
+Because there's no code, it doesn't need Fabric API, Minecraft mappings, or a build toolchain to produce, the "build" step is just zipping the folder into a `.jar`.

 ## Installation